captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## JUNIOR:
-No, I mean -- you wanna go to Baltimore, let’s just go to Baltimore, okay?.....
+No, I mean—you wanna go to Baltimore, let’s just go to Baltimore, okay?..…

 ---

-Let’s just go to Baltimore -- c’mon, I’m serious.
+Let’s just go to Baltimore—c’mon, I’m serious.
 Let’s go.
 But we gotta leave right now.

 ---